 His wonders among all peoples.

 a.
-Sing to the Lord a new song: God loves to receiving the rejoicing and praise of His people expressed in song, especially the new song.
-The new song can come from an old saint as they gain fresh awareness of God’s love and grace.
+Sing to the LORD a new song: God loves to receive the rejoicing and praise of His people expressed in song, especially the new song.
+A new song can come from old saints as they gain fresh awareness of God’s love and grace.

 i.
 “The song is to be new, because a new manifestation of Jehovah’s Kinghood has wakened once more the long-silent harps.”
 (Maclaren)

 ii.
 A new song: “A song of peculiar excellence, for in this sense the term new is repeatedly taken in the Scriptures.
 He has done extraordinary things for us, and we should excel in praise and thanksgiving.”
 (Clarke)

 iii.
 “A new song, always new; keep up the freshness of your praise.
 Do not drivel down into dull routine….
 We have new mercies to celebrate, therefore we must have new songs.”
 (Spurgeon)